Refreshing, easy to prepare and a great quick meal on a warm summer night — Summer Ceviche.

-Sushi and Sashimi have been popular Japanese food for many years here in the states , and Poke’, a Hawaiian favorite, has been popping up in fast casual cafes more recently.
-Ceviche, a dish from Latin America and Caribbean cultures, is a mixture of raw seafood, lime juice, chiles, onions and fresh herbs is sometimes seen in Mexican or full service restaurants, but is less popular by comparison.
+Sushi and Sashimi have been popular Japanese food for years, and Poke’, a Hawaiian favorite, has been popping up in fast casual cafes more recently.
+Ceviche, a dish from Latin America and Caribbean cultures, is a mixture of raw seafood, lime juice, chilies, onions and fresh herbs and is the most delightful dish to serve in the warmer month of the year.

-Ceviche is such a refreshing dish because it is cured with citrus juices, not soy sauce, so it tends to have a cleaner flavor, than Poke’.
+Ceviche is cured seafood and in this case tuna with citrus juices, not soy sauce, so it tends to have a cleaner flavor, than Poke’.
 Ceviche can be made with a variety of fish, fruits and other vegetables, which makes it a great to make in the summer months, when so much produce is available.
-Also, it is the perfect no-cook meal option for those of you who want to keep your kitchens cool this season.
+Also, it is the perfect no-cook meal option for those of you who want to keep your kitchen cool this season.

-My recipe for Summer Ceviche is a nice balance of Ahi tuna, fresh mango, avocado, a squeeze of lime juice, along with a little heat from a Serrano chile.
-The tuna marinates in the lime juice for a sensational texture and gentle flavor.
-A prefer to service it as an appetizer, but you can eat it for a light dinner or serve it over greens as a nice salad.
-Ceviche is definitely a delightful summertime food.
+My recipe is a nice balance of Ahi tuna, fresh mango, avocado, a squeeze of lime juice, along with a little heat from a Serrano chili.
+The tuna marinates in the lime juice for a par-cooked texture and gentle flavor.
+I prefer to serve it as an appetizer, but you can eat it for a light dinner or over greens as a salad.

 1 ripe mango

 8 sprigs fresh cilantro

 1. Peel and dice mango and place into a bowl. *Remember the seed of a mango is oblong, slice sides off and dice.
 Add diced tuna to bowl.

 2. Mince scallion, Serrano chili and fresh cilantro, add them to bowl.
 Squeeze juice of 1 lime over top and toss mixture gently together.